 Make sure to check out the app’s rating and reviews before downloading and installing an app on your smartphone.
 It will help establish the legitimacy of the app and protect you against fake apps which try to mimic the legitimate apps.

 You can install Comodo Free Antivirus on your android smartphone.
 It is one of the leading virus removal tool used by many users across the globe.
 Apart from essential virus removal feature, it offers other premium features like Real-time protection, Secure Browsing, Secure Wi-Fi, Call Blocking and Remote Command to name a few.
-Install Comodo Free Mobile Antivirus today and protect your Android smartphone from all types of threats and malware.
+Install Comodo Free Android Antivirus today and protect your Android smartphone from all types of threat attacks and malware.